-From the early 1950s to the later 1980s, the Marine Corps base at Camp Lejeune in North Carolina provided residents and employees with drinking water heavily contaminated with toxic chemicals.
+From the early 1950s to the late 1980s, the Marine Corps base at Camp Lejeune in North Carolina provided residents and employees with drinking water heavily contaminated with toxic chemicals.

 Extensive scientific research has revealed that the poisoned water supply at Camp Lejeune had a devastating impact on the long-term health of base residents, who have suffered significantly higher rates of birth defects, cancer, and neurological conditions.

 Our lawyers are not taking new clients in this litigation.
-This page aims to give you the latest update on the Camp Lejeune litigation and answer some of your key questions.
+This page provides the latest updates on the Camp Lejeune litigation and addresses some of your key questions as this litigation drags on.

 The Latest Camp Lejeune Lawsuit Update